ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Evaluation

-As for the application user, although the additional 48ms to 284ms increases the latency, the impact on user experience is reasonable, especially for small models.
+Despite having an additional 5ms to 451ms latency depending on the original model size, we find that the impact on the user is acceptable.
 We test this by running Demo to detect objects in real-time.
-For example, Demo processes six images per second with the original MobileNets model and 2.5 images per second with ShadowNet.
-For small models, such as MiniVGG, the extra 48ms latency is almost imperceptible to users.
+For MobileNet, Demo processes around six images per second for the original model, and two and a half images for ShadowNet.
+For small models, such as MiniVGG, the extra $5$ms latency is imperceptible to users.

-\point{Performance Impact from GPU} Running on GPU reduces model inference time by 38ms (9\%), 10ms (13\%) and 32ms (9\%) for MobileNets, MiniVgg and AlexNet, respectively.
-The time increases by 9ms (12\%) for ResNet-44.
-Overall, we see some benefit of GPU acceleration for ShadowNet but it is not as significant as it is for the original models.
-This is due to the following reasons.
-First, ShadowNet requires splitting the model inference between the CPU (TEE mode) and the GPU.
-The interleaving between the CPU and the GPU causes extra overhead for repeated setting up of GPU jobs.
-This switching overhead, in fact, nullifies the performance gain from the GPU for ResNet-44.
-Second, the GPU speedup ($\sim 2$X) on our evaluation board is significantly less than the GPU speedup in the cloud.
-Mobile GPU acceleration for on-device ML is still a developing research area~\cite{mobilegpu}.
-Thus, GPU's impact on ShadowNet can be improved via optimized GPU/CPU switching and/or more powerful hardware AI accelerators.
+\point{Performance Impact from GPU} Running on GPU reduces model inference time by 15ms (4\%), 5ms (9\%) and 1ms (8\%), 8ms (2\%), 30ms (3\%) for MobileNet, ResNet-44, MiniVGG, ResNet-404 and YOLOV4-tiny, respectively.
+The benefit of GPU acceleration for ShadowNet model is not as good as that for the original models due to the following reasons.
+First, the GPU speedup ($\sim 2\times$) on our evaluation board is significantly less than the GPU speedup in the cloud.
+Any advancement in on-device GPUs would immediately improve ShadowNet's performance.
+Second, ShadowNet requires splitting the model inference between the CPU (TEE mode) and the GPU.
+The interleaving between the CPU and the GPU causes extra overhead for repeated setting up of the GPU jobs.

+We would like to remark that mobile GPU acceleration for on-device ML is still a developing research area~\cite{mobilegpu}.
+Hence, ShadowNet's benefit is that it opens the door for leveraging future advances in on-device accelerators.

+\point{Offline Time} Offline model conversion takes $10$min $59$s for MiniVGG, $6$min 5s for ResNet-44, $31$min $23$s for MobileNet, $28$min $46$s for ResNet-404, $24$min $23$s for YOLOv4-tiny.
+Regeneration of mask layers' weights for $100$ instances takes $2.19$s for MiniVGG, $20.29$s for ResNet-44, $97.26$s for MobileNet. $127.9$s for ResNet-404, $25.5$s for YOLOv4-tiny.